I-Corinthian/blink-core/contrib/README.md

 ---------------------

 ### [TestGen](/contrib/testgen) ###
-Utilities to generate test vectors for the data-driven Bitcoin tests.
+Utilities to generate test vectors for the data-driven Blink tests.

 ### [Verify Binaries](/contrib/verifybinaries) ###
-This script attempts to download and verify the signature file SHA256SUMS.asc from bitcoinsv.io.
+This script attempts to download and verify the signature file SHA256SUMS.asc from blinksv.io.